ChavisManzoniLab/MarsCell/README.md

 Save the Jupyter notebook and the `functions_script.py` file in the same folder.
 The notebook will be used to help with the initialization of the workflow and to format data.
 The `functions_script.py` file contains all the functions used in the notebook.

 In the `TAPAS_scripts` folder, each text document is used to run a specific process in Fiji.
 The file `subprocess.txt` allows you to run multiple processes at once, so that you do not have to manually launch each process one after the other.

 The `run_cellpose.bat` file is used to launch Cellpose with the provided model.
 You must change the paths in this file.
 To proceed, right-click on the file, then “Show more options”, then “Edit”.
 First, put the path to your Python environment where Cellpose is installed.
 If you used Anaconda to install Cellpose, it should look like this:
 C:\Users\username\anaconda3\envs\environment_name\python
 The second path is to the Cellpose model you are going to use.
+You can use the model available in the github directory, or create a model that suits better your analysis workflow.

 ### 2. Initialization

 #### 2.1 Upload

-Upload your stacks on OMERO, using OMERO.insight.
-The image processing works on one dataset at a time, so put all the stacks of the same project you want to process in the same dataset.
+Upload your image stacks on OMERO, using OMERO.insight.
+The image processing handles one dataset at a time, so ensure that all the image stacks for a given project are included in the same dataset.

-If you want to have layer organization data, you can draw a segment on the OMERO ROI interface (polyline and polygon are not supported, for now).
-The distance of the cells to the segment will be available.
+To obtain layer organization data (the distance of cells to a segment), you can draw a segment using the OMERO ROI interface.
+Please note that currently, the workflow only supports straight lines.

-Make sure your stacks do not have too much resolution, as some problems can occur with OMERO.

 #### 2.2 Imports